gelndjj/Grep_PDF/README.md

 # Grep_PDF
-_Grep_PDF looks through many PDF at the same time to find anything you want.Regular expressions can be used when the word is not known._
+_Grep_PDF looks through all your PDF at once and find anything you want.Regular expressions can be used when the word is not known._

 ```
  _______                          ______ ______  _______